Do’s and Don’ts for Employers

 Encouraging Employees to Vote

-Casting a ballot is one of the greatest responsibilities we have as Americans and employers have a unique opportunity to encourage employee participation in the election process.
+Casting a ballot is one of the greatest responsibilities we have as Americans and employers have a unique opportunity to educate and encourage employee participation in the election process.
 Some employees may not know how to register or the options available to them for casting a ballot.
 Some employers may have concerns about how to communicate election related information to employees.
 To help employers help their employees, Josh Hicks and Lindsay Knox of McDonald Carano’s Government Affairs & Advocacy Group published an article in the Retail Association of Nevada’s newsletter that provides employers with important information and resources about registering to vote, casting a ballot, and do’s and don’ts for employers communicating with employees.
 The content of their article is outlined below.
 Please click here to read the full article.